vesterheim/vesterheim.github.io/events/annual/norwegian-christmas/index.md

 9:00 to 5:00 — Museum Store open <br />
 10:00 to 4:00 — "Norway's Waffle Queen" in the Bruening Visitor Center <br />
 10:00 to 4:00 – Hands-on ornament making in the Main Building <br />
-10:00 to 4:00 – Author Kathleen Ernst in the Museum Store <br />
 10:00 to 4:00 – Folk-art demonstators around the campus <br />
+10:00 to 4:00 –	Making Nordic s’mores by the fire, cider available in the courtyard <br />
 10:45 — Decorah Chorale concert in the Bethania Church <br />
 11:30 — Decorah High School Madrigal Singers concert in the Bethania Church <br />
 11:30 — Storytime in the Main Building <br />